ghga-de/milestones-docs/11-golden_quail/technical_specification.md

 These classes need to be ported to the hexkit and turned into async code.
-Since the underlying boto3 library is synchronous, blocking calls from that library will be wrapped with the `asyncio.to_thread` function to make them awailable.
+Since the underlying boto3 library is synchronous, blocking calls from that library will be wrapped with the `asyncio.to_thread` function to make them available.

 ### Basic CRUD Database:
 A protocol for basic CRUD interactions with a database will be proposed.
 The operations shall include: